tapupadhi/edureka-devops-project/README.md

 - **Configuration Management**: Ansible for server configuration
 - **Application**: FastAPI-based web application with UI

+## Note on Deployment

+The Jenkinsfile has been modified to work in a local-only deployment mode, as the remote infrastructure has been destroyed.
+The pipeline will now deploy the application containers directly on the Jenkins server instead of on remote test and production servers.

+To revert to the distributed deployment model:
+1. Recreate the infrastructure using `terraform apply` in the terraform directory
+2. Update the Jenkinsfile to use the TEST_SERVER and PROD_SERVER environment variables instead of local deployment

 ## Application Features

 - Modern responsive web interface